Rebel leader in east Ukraine killed in blast

 The separatists have been dogged by infighting that has, on occasion, turned violent.
 Several past leaders of the separatists have fled the region, saying they feared for their lives after their comrades turned on them.

+A source close to the Donetsk separatist leadership, who spoke on condition of anonymity, told Reuters on Friday that Denis Pushilin, head of the rebel legislature, was likely to become caretaker leader of the region.

+The separatist administration, in its statement, said the blast that killed Zakharchenko also injured the deputy prime minister of the self-proclaimed republic, Alexander Timofeyev.

-Reporting by Polina Ivanova and Anton Zverev; Writing by Christian Lowe; Editing by Gareth Jones and Raissa Kasolowsky
+Additional reporting by Polina Ivanova and Tom Balmforth; Writing by Christian Lowe; Editing by Raissa Kasolowsky